Favorite Authors

 This was a fun memoir about a comedian reminiscing about his childhood while recovering from a a major depression.

-One thing I really liked about it was how the author recounted exact details of the circumstances and set up great punchlines he made over twenty-five years ago.
+One thing I really liked about it was how the author recounted exact details of the circumstances and set-up for great punchlines he made over twenty-five years ago.
 I'm glad to not be the only one who does that!

 Monday, November 3, 2025